dbuenzli/uunf/DEVEL.md

 The distribution contains generated data.
-If you want to contribute please hack your way directly via the repository mentioned in the `_oasis` file.
+If you want to contribute please hack your way directly via the source repository.

-For developing, you will need to install [uucd][1] and download a copy of XML Unicode character database to $DBPATH.
+For developing, you will need to install [uucd][1] and download a copy of the XML Unicode character database to $DBPATH.
 From the root directory of the repository type:

     ln -s $DBPATH data/ucd.xml
     ./build data